 On completion of the contract all relevant documentation must be retained, and safely archived, by the Local Technical Service Manager.

-Inspection equipment for measurement of profile depth, humidity, wet and dry film thickness, etc should be of approved types and should be within calibration limits.
+Inspection equipment for measurement of blast profile depth, relative humidity, wet and dry film thickness, etc. should be approved types and be correctly calibrated.